shardul08/Hacktoberfest/README.md

 # Hacktoberfest
-send pr and win a tshirt
+Send PR and win a t-shirt.